Trastuzumab and RAD001 in Patients With Human Epidermal Growth Receptor 2 (HER-2) Overexpressing Breast Cancer

 Masking: Open Label

 Primary Purpose: Treatment

 |Official Title:||Phase I-II Study of Trastuzumab in Combination With RAD001 in Patients With HER-2 Overexpressing, PTEN-deficient Metastatic Breast Cancer Progressing on Trastuzumab-Based Therapy|

-- Clinical Benefit Response Rate (CBR) [ Time Frame: 6 weeks ]Efficacy measured by the clinical benefit response rate (CBR), defined as confirmed CR plus PR at any time plus persistent SD (pSD).
+- Clinical Benefit Response Rate (CBR) [ Time Frame: 6 weeks ]Efficacy measured by the clinical benefit response rate (CBR), defined as confirmed Complete Response (CR) plus Partial Response (PR) at any time plus Persistent Stable Disease (pSD).
 Confirmed CR is defined as disappearance of all target lesions at the time of radiographic evaluation; pSD was defined as SD lasting 24 weeks.
 Complete Response (CR): disappearance of all target lesions, and Partial Response (PR): at least a 30% decrease in the sum of longest diameter (LD) of target lesions taking as a reference the baseline sum LD.
 Stable Disease (SD): neither sufficient shrinkage to qualify for PR nor sufficient increase to qualify for progressive disease taking as references the smallest sum LD since the treatment started.

 |Primary Completion Date:||February 2013 (Final data collection date for primary outcome measure)|

 Experimental: Trastuzumab + RAD001